9rum/flatflow/README.rst

 Chronica accelerates data-parallel training with imbalanced data such as video, audio, and text by reducing unnecessary operations and memory usage while improving scalability and resource utilization.
 The goal of Chronica is to make a fast, efficient and easy-to-use data scheduling framework, compatible with existing deep learning systems such as TensorFlow, PyTorch, JAX and DistDGL.

-This is an artifact as well as an open source implementation of our paper `Chronica: A Data-Imbalance-Aware Scheduler for Distributed Deep Learning <https://ieeexplore.ieee.org/document/10171495>`_, which has been proposed in the `23rd IEEE/ACM International Symposium on Cluster, Cloud and Internet Computing <https://ccgrid2023.iisc.ac.in/>`_ (CCGrid'23).

 Highlighted Features
 --------------------
 Data-imbalance-aware scheduling